avanzosc/project-addons/project_task_service_partner/README.rst

 Project task service partner
 ============================

-* Create date in partner and project task.
-* Patient in project and task.
+* Create date in res partner and project task.
+Patient in project and task.

 Bug Tracker
 ===========

 Bugs are tracked on `GitHub Issues
-<https://github.com/avanzosc/project-addons/issues>`_.
+<https://github.com/avanzosc/odoo-addons/issues>`_.
 In case of trouble,
 please check there if your issue has already been reported.
 If you spotted it first, help us smash it by providing detailed and welcomed feedback.